Video transcript- Updated August 3-2020

 4. Has a positive impact on inflammatory and autoimmune markers

 You can see based on the studies of these soil based probiotic- why I am so excited about them!

 Elevated SIgA is a sign of an Inflammation, infection or irritant and the immune system is running on high.
 Find the irritant!

 From a dietary standpoint you still want to follow an anti-inflammatory diet that includes things like bone broth, fermented foods (unless high histamine symptoms), Colostrum, and elimination of immune system antagonizing foods.

 If you also have SIBO its important to start a low FODMAP diet, low histamine, or AI Paleo protocol (contact our office for help).
 In addition to these dietary changes, I also suggest that you follow some sort of 4R protocol- Remove, Replace, Re-inoculate and gut Repair protocol or some variation.
 If you need help start here.

 1. SIgA- is a marker indicating the first line of mucosal integrity has been breached.

 2. While it is not specific to any particular cause- it indicates that you have an immune system issue that you need to deal with.

-4. SIgA testing along with more comprehensive testing should be done to rule in or out some of the potential offenders. (infections, food allergies, Food sensitivities, Altered Cortisol levels to name a few)
+4. SIgA testing along with more comprehensive testing should be done to rule in or out some of the potential offenders.
+(Infections, Food allergies, Food sensitivities, Mold, Altered Cortisol levels to name a few)